shff/postcss-remove-unused-css/README.md

 This is a simple to use PostCSS plugin that removes CSS selectors based on your other files.

+It scans your HTML and JS files (the extensions are configurable) and looks for words.
+Then it compares with words in your CSS selectors and filters out selectors without matches.
+If you have the word `blue` written in one of your JS or HTML files, it will allow a selector called `.blue` in your CSS.
+It is a simple and imperfect system, but it works.

-Unlike Uncss, the content doesn't matter: we're running a simple regex on the text files instead of a parser.
+Unlike Uncss, the content of your other files doesn't matter: we're running a simple regex on the text files instead of a parser.
 We're also not running any Javascript.
 Therefore, it is simpler, but it might produce some false-positives.

 It is inspired by PurifyCSS and works similarly.